College and Career Preparation

 Course ID: 1024841

 Media Tech Interns will work independently and alongside Help Desk technicians to learn real world IT skills.
 Tech Interns will move throughout the building and McMinnville's District Office to assist technicians with projects, repairs, and teacher IT requests.
-Required: Teacher Approval and ability to travel between McMinnville High School and District Office. (approx. 1 mile)
+Must have your own transportation between McMinnville High School and District Office.

 Grades: 12